Manual gearbox problems? Semi-automatic gearbox problems? Automatic gearbox problems?

 Why is it important to address gearbox problems?

-Knowing the signs that a gearbox is failing means you can get repairs done before the damage becomes serious - potentially saving you money.
+Knowing the warning signs that a gearbox is failing means you can get repairs done before the damage becomes serious - potentially saving you money.

 When it comes to gearbox problems in cars, it's important to address any issues early - or you'll simply be storing up more serious gearbox problems for later on.